History of Gaza: Culture and administration

+Gaza was awarded the status of a Roman colony at some point after the reign of Gordian III, possibly under Valerian or Gallienus.

+Christianisation in Late Roman-Byzantine transition; Gaza and Maiuma

 The spread of Christianity in Gaza was initiated by Philip the Arab around 250 CE; first in the port of Maiuma, but later into the city.
 The religion faced obstacles as it spread through the inland population because pagan worship was strong.
-In 299, an unverified number of local Christians who assembled in Gaza to hear the Scriptures read were seized and mutilated by the Romans.
+In 299, an unverified number of local Christians who assembled in Gaza to hear the Christian scriptures read were seized and mutilated by the Romans.
 Also, its Christians were harshly repressed during the Diocletianic Persecution in 303.
 The first bishop of Gaza was Philemon, believed to have been one of the 72 disciples, but the first cleric was Saint Silvanus who, during the persecution by Maximinus Daia in 310, was arrested along with about 30 other Christians, and condemned to death.

 With reorganization of the Roman provinces under Diocletian, Gaza became part of Palaestina Prima, one of the Late Roman provinces.
 The official recognition of Christianity by Constantine I did not increase sympathy of the religion in Gaza.
 Although Gaza was represented by Bishop Asclepas in the First Council of Nicaea in 325, the vast majority of its inhabitants continued to worship the native gods.
 As the Roman Empire was crumbling at this time, Gaza remained unaffected.
 At this time, the inhabitants of Maiuma reportedly converted to Christianity en masse.
-Constantine II decided to separate it from pagan Gaza in 331, giving Maiuma its own episcopal see.
+Constantine II decided to separate it from pagan Gaza in 331, giving Maiuma city rights and its own episcopal see independent of the diocese of Gaza.
 Julian reversed the process during his reign in the latter half of the 4th century.
 Although Maiuma had its own bishop, clergy, and diocesan territory, it shared its magistrates and administration with Gaza.
 Upon Julian's death, Maiuma's independence was restored and the rivalry between it and Gaza intensified.